Gianmaria Bruni

 Gianmaria "Gimmi" Bruni (born 30 May 1981) is an Italian Porsche factory auto racing driver who drove in the 2004 Formula One World Championship for Minardi.
 He is a GP2 Series race winner and is now racing in the FIA World Endurance Championship, in which he gained the 2013 and 2014 GT Drivers' Titles whilst driving as a factory Ferrari driver.
 He won the 2008 FIA GT Championship, 2011 Le Mans Series and 2012 International GT Open and took three class victories at the 24 Hours of Le Mans, in 2008, 2012 and 2014.
 He also was successful at the 2009 and 2015 24 Hours of Spa-Francorchamps, 2010 12 Hours of Sebring and 2011 Petit Le Mans.

 Career

 First wins in single-seaters

-Born in Rome, at age ten Bruni lied about his age to the director of La Pista d'Oro, a go kart track in Italy, in order to begin an amateur karting career (twelve was the minimum age to compete).
+Born in Rome, at the age of ten, Bruni lied about his age to the director of La Pista d'Oro, a go kart track in Italy, in order to begin an amateur karting career (twelve was the minimum age to compete).
 His first experience with racing cars was in the Italian Formula Renault Campus in 1997; he won the championship in 1998.
 For the following season, he moved on to the European Formula Renault Eurocup 2.0, taking another title.
 Then he entered the British Formula 3, where he came fifth in 2000 and fourth in 2001.
 After he had raced in various similar European series like the Euro Formula 3000, finishing third in 2003, he caught the attention of Minardi.